SuriyaPradeep/DSA_Questions/README.md

 Output: true
 Explanation: The value 1 has 3 occurrences, 2 has 2 and 3 has 1.
 No two values have the same number of occurrences.

+47.Contiguous Array:-Given a binary array nums, return the maximum length of a contiguous subarray with an equal number of 0 and 1.
+Example 1:
+Input: nums = [0,1]
+Output: 2
+Explanation: [0, 1] is the longest contiguous subarray with an equal number of 0 and 1.

 ## Strings
 1.Valid Palindrome:-A phrase is a palindrome if, after converting all uppercase letters into lowercase letters and removing all non-alphanumeric characters, it reads the same forward and backward.
 Alphanumeric characters include letters and numbers.
 Given a string s, return true if it is a palindrome, or false otherwise.